ShaneRobertLaskowski/EscoGelatoFlavorScraper/README.md

 will then recieve a text message informing them that their favorite flavors are instock.
 This solves an issue with customers not feeling inclined to check the company's Twitter feed often.
 Tech: C#, 6.0.NET, Selenium Webdriver, Twilio API, MySQL RDMS
+Notice: An older version of their website's files are included for the purposes of testing the webscraping.
 ```

 ### Prerequisites